blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/dungeon_3/info.md

 - Abduction attempt on Gold Robe(Ardus)
 - Ardus's double will be captured in his stead, adventurers track down whoever is organizing this

+## City of Austerity
+Gold robe city with skyscrapers left over from the empire of man.

+### Copper District

+#### Lesser Temple of Bimros
+- Owned by priestess Ziappa(human, she/her)
+- Praying to Bimros feeds one for that day
+- Free room/board (1/6 chance to be robbed in sleep)

+##### Quest 1: Enduring Charity (300XP)
+- Ziappa explains that Quarvu wants to shut down the temple of Bimros because the free food encourages poverty
+- Convince Xolar to call off the shutdown

+### Silver District

+#### Temple of Solus
+- Owned by Priest Quarvu(human, he/him)
+- Praying and offering 15GP gives blessing of smite: Exhaust smite to add 2d6 radiant damage to a weapon attack when it hits.

+### Gold District
+- Inner-walled circle of city
+- Must submit to 200GP credit check to get past gate

+#### Greater Temple of Bimros
+- Owned by priestess Xolar(human, she/her)
+-

 ## Level 1

 ```